flightaware/Tcl-bounties/README.md

 * this makes any non-trivial communication scheme with subprocesses painful (see piaware's fa_sudo to see the lengths you must go to, and then everything must use that and avoid the core pipe functionality)
 * $5,000

-## Look through TIP proposals and see if there are any we want to push on
-* A reasonable C API for enumerating an array
+## A reasonable C API for enumerating an array
+* (without using any Tcl code, that is, no invoking Tcl_Eval or equivalent)
 * $5,000

-## "after -at" or some other way to set a point in time when something is to occur rather than a delay time
+## "after -at"
+* basically some other way to set a point in time when something is to occur rather than a delay time
+* we're not married to it being "after -at"
 * $2,500

+## array default arrayName value
-## Default values for arrays "array default arrayName value", causes that value to be returned any time an attempt is made to access an element of the array that isn't present.
+* Default values for arrays, "array default arrayName value", causes that value to be returned any time an attempt is made to access an element of the array that isn't present.
 * $2,500

 ## "array foreach"
+* this adds a new suboption to the array command, "array foreach varName {code}"
 * $2,500

+## Tcl package introspection improvements
-## A more legit way to get a list of all the source files loaded by a package.
+* A more legit way to get a list of all the source files loaded by a package.
+* "package files" or something
 * $2,500

 ## A first class, high-performance, non-hackish way to do named parameters
+* Invoke a proc by naming the variables and their values rather than doing it positionally.
+* Needs to work against existing procs without changing how procs are defined.
+* Needs to support default values as specified in proc definitions.
+* must be first class, i.e. can't be a proc that wraps procs with a bunch of scaffolding.
 * $20,000

+## Tcl runtime performance improvements
+* $20,000 for Tcl to run 2X faster than Tcl 8.6 for a benchmark program TBD.
+* $100,000 for Tcl to run 10X faster than Tcl 8.6.
+* (We need help with the benchmark.)

 # Rules for Tcl bounties
 * All code must be released under the BSD license.